DinoChiesa/Apigee-CustomPolicy-AesCrypto/README.md

 * you specify a `mode` that is invalid (not `CBC`, `CFB`, `OFB`)
 * you specify a `padding` that is neither `NoPadding` nor `PKCS5Padding`
 * you specify `NoPadding` and your source (cleartext when encrypting) is not a multiple of 16-bytes in length
-* `action` = decrypt, and your source is not a multiple of 16-bytes in length
+* you specify `action` = decrypt, and regardless of padding, your source is not a multiple of 16-bytes in length
 * you use a `decode-*` parameter that is neither hex nor base64
+* you specify a `decode-iv` or `decode-key` of `hex`, and the iv or key is not a HEX-encoded string.
+Or, you specify `base64` and your iv or key is not a base64-encoded string.
 * some other configuration value is null or invalid